Public Bath No. 7

 Public Bath No. 7 is a historic bathhouse located in Park Slope, Brooklyn, New York City.
 It was designed by Brooklyn architect Raymond F. Almirall.
-It was built between 1906 and 1910 and is constructed of white glazed brick and limestone colored terra cotta blocks.
+It was built between 1906 and 1910 and is constructed of white glazed brick and limestone colored terracotta blocks.
 The design is based on a Renaissance palazzo.
 It measures three bays by five bays.
 The bathhouse was converted to a gymnasium in 1937.

 It was listed on the National Register of Historic Places in 1985.

-In the 1990s it was converted to a private events space and renamed The Lyceum.
+In the 1990s, it was converted to a private events space and renamed The Lyceum.

-In 2014 the property was lost to foreclosure.
+The building was placed for sale at a foreclosure auction in early 2013; the next year, Greystone acquired the building for $7.6 million.
+The previous owner, Eric Richmond, filed a lawsuit in 2015, claiming that the building had illegally been auctioned even after he had appealed a bankruptcy judge's ruling to auction the property.

-In 2017 the building finished restoration.
+In 2017, the building finished restoration.
+The building was sold for $10 million in 2018; at the time, it contained a Blink Fitness location.